Elbow Flexion Contractures in Brachial Plexus Birth Injury Patients

 The operation narrows and shortens the olecranon, and deepens the olecranon fossa to more closely approximate the normal human anatomy.
 This is often combined with soft tissue releases in the front of the elbow to restore the ability to more fully extend it.

-enter site Office Hours
+see Office Hours

 Monday – Friday: 9AM to 6:30PM